Modern Slavery and Human Trafficking Statement

 This statement sets out Estuary Housing Association’s (EHA) commitment and actions to understand all potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our own business and supply chains.

 EHA’s organisational structure and supply chains

 Estuary Housing Association Limited was founded in the 1970s and registered with the Housing Corporation in 1984.
 It is a Registered Society under the Co-Operative and Community Benefit Society Act 2014, with charitable rules and status.
 It is regulated by the Regulator of Social Housing, Care Quality Commission and Ofsted.
 It provides over 4600 homes in 14 local authority areas across Essex, three in Suffolk and three bordering London boroughs of Redbridge; Havering; and Barking & Dagenham.
-The largest concentration of this provision, 1,626 units are in the town of Southend-on-Sea.
-The Association provides additional services in Southend, including a Nursery and Housing Office.
+The largest concentration of this provision, over 1,600 units are in the town of Southend-on-Sea.
+The Association provides additional services in Southend, including a Housing Office.
 Our remaining stock is dispersed throughout Essex and Suffolk, in both urban and rural areas.